PlaidCloud/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 ## Introduction

-DNS is a built-in Kubernetes service launched automatically using the _addon manager_
+DNS is a built-in PlaidCloud service launched automatically using the _addon manager_
 [cluster add-on](http://releases.k8s.io/master/cluster/addons/README.md).

-As of Kubernetes v1.12, CoreDNS is the recommended DNS Server, replacing kube-dns.
+As of PlaidCloud v1.12, CoreDNS is the recommended DNS Server, replacing kube-dns.
 If your cluster originally used kube-dns, you may still have `kube-dns` deployed rather than CoreDNS.

 {{< note >}}